aditirk1/DBSCAN/README.md

 # INTRODUCTION
 Density-Based Spatial Clustering of Applications with Noise (DBSCAN) is a base algorithm for density-based clustering.
 It is a popular unsupervised learning method used for model construction and machine learning algorithms.
 It is a clustering method utilized for separating high-density clusters from low-density clusters with data containing outliers and noise.
 It is very useful in defining arbitrarily shaped clusters.
-It classifies points as core, border, or noise based on two parameters: Eps (the radius defining a point's neighborhood) MinPts (the minimum number of points required within this radius for a point to be considered a core point)
+It classifies points as core, border, or noise based on two parameters: Eps (the radius defining a point's neighborhood) MinPts (the minimum number of points required within this radius for a point to be considered a core point)DBSCAN is a very powerful and versatile clustering technique and has a wide range of applications including image processing, geospatial data analysis ,data mining , astronomy and anomaly detection.

 # OBJECTIVE
 -Implement DBSCAN with optimized parameters using the knee point method for clustering -Analyze GBM metabolomic profiles and identify subclasses based on the patterns visualized.
+-Implement DBSCAN with optimized parameters using the knee point method for clustering -Analyze GBM metabolomic profiles and identify subclasses based on the patterns visualized.
+-The analysis was performed on various attributes:
+. comparison of lactic acid, pyruvate, glucose levels . comparison of homocysteine and creatinine levels
+. comparison of galactitol and glucose levels
+. clustering based on age and BMI

 # DETAILED DESIGN ARCHITECTURE
 ## Proposed System Architecture